postgrespro/monq/README.md

 * `$where` - not supported.

 #### Bitwise operators:
-* All operators is not supported.
+* All operators are not supported.

 #### Array operators:
 * `$all` - supported;